-As of 2015, healthcare facilities are now under a new facilities code.
-The Healthcare Facilities Code has changed its requirements for emergency power generation systems and circuit branches that supply power to critical equipment in operating rooms, ventilators, security systems, emergency lighting, and communications systems.
+As of 2015, healthcare facilities are now under a new code for electrical facilities maintenance in New Jersey.
+The Healthcare Facilities Code has changed its requirements for emergency power-generation systems and circuit branches that supply power to critical equipment in operating rooms, ventilators, security systems, emergency lighting, and communications systems.
 Here is a list of items your facility will need to address if it hasn’t been already:

 All receptacles must have a grounding pole.